legacysurvey/legacysurvey/pages/dr7/description.rst

 The filter curves are available for `DECaLS g-band`_, `DECaLS r-band`_ and `DECaLS z-band`_.

-As of `DR6`_, PSF photometry uses the same PSF models (and sky background subtraction) for zeropoint-fitting as is later used in cataloging.
+Starting with `DR6`_, PSF photometry uses the same PSF models (and sky background subtraction) for zeropoint-fitting as is later used in cataloging.
 This was not the case for `DR5`_ or before.
 So, for DR7, the measured fluxes for PS1 stars should be completely self-consistent.